publishpress/PublishPress-Checklists/readme.txt

 * Go to Checklists > Settings.
 * Find the Title option.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
-* You can enter choices for â€œMinâ€ and â€œMaxâ€.
+* You can enter choices for “Min” and “Max”.
 * If you enable this title option, it will be visible when you edit content.
 If your title is not the correct length, this task will be marked in red in the sidebar.
 If your title is the correct length, this task will be marked in green in the sidebar/

 [Read about choosing the number of characters in titles](https://publishpress.com/knowledge-base/number-of-characters-in-title/)